javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 - `Last-Modified`
 - `Pragma`

-Any other response header is forbidden.
+Accessing any other response header causes an error.

 ```smart header="Please note: no `Content-Length`"
 Please note: there's no `Content-Length` header in the list!